descryptors/descryptors/README.md

 The project comes with some sample data located in `data` folder.
 This includes basic information about the cryptocurrency projects and a precomputed index for marketcap and code activity.

+If you'd like to add more information please see the [__Data__](https://github.com/descryptors/data) project.

 Descryptors doesn't collect data by itself.
+This is left as an exercise for the reader.

 ## Overview